A local’s guide to Townsville

 For creative types

-There’s so much to see at any of Townsville gallery’s like the Perc Tucker or Umbrella – but the Strand Ephemera in September is a highlight, incorporating the beautiful Strand and Townsville’s dynamic creative scene.
+There’s so much to see at any of Townsville gallery’s like the Perc Tucker or Umbrella – but the Strand Ephemera is a highlight, incorporating the beautiful Strand and Townsville’s dynamic creative scene.

 For a top-notch meal